Employment Reference Checks: A Guide for Small Businesses

 Bottom Line

 Employee reference checks are a vital part of the hiring process.
-Speak with at least two references for each candidate and ask them all the same employee reference check questions so that you can evaluate applicants equally.
+Speak with at least two employment references for each candidate and ask them all the same employee reference check questions so that you can evaluate applicants equally.